Reverse Mortgage Calculator

 • V = home value

-• PLF = principal limit factor (a percentage between 0 and 1)
+• PLF = principal limit factor, expressed as a decimal between 0 and 1

 • C = estimated closing costs and upfront fees